zainalabidin85/alphaCat/README.md

   "detect_objects": ["cat","person","bird"]
 }
 ```
-- This additional class to trigger sprayer must be further modifiying in the detection.py file
+- This additional class to switch on the sprayer must be further modifiying the code in the detection.py file
-- Find this function update_target_objects(self) and modify as follows:
+- Find this function update_target_objects(self) and add "bird" class as follows:
-- Example;

 ```
     def update_target_objects(self):